-- (1) To elect ten (10) directors to hold office until the next annual election and until their successors are duly elected and qualified; - (2) To ratify and approve the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2011; - (3) To ratify and approve the amendment and restatement of the 2007 Omnibus Incentive Compensation Plan; - (4) To approve a non-binding advisory vote to approve the compensation of the Company's named executive officers; - (5) To hold a non-binding advisory vote as to whether a non-binding advisory shareholder vote on the compensation of the Company's named executive officers should occur every year, every two years or every three years; and - (6) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect ten (10) directors to hold office until the next annual election and until their successors are duly elected and qualified; - (2) To ratify and approve the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2012; - (3) To ratify and approve the amendment and restatement of the 2007 Omnibus Incentive Compensation Plan; and - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.

-Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2011 Annual General Meeting and Proxy Statement.
+Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2012 Annual General Meeting and Proxy Statement.